-The Alumni Scholarship is designed for Goodwin College student who have graduated from their matriculated program of study and either continue at the college or return to Goodwin College at a later date to pursue a higher degree.
+The Alumni Scholarship is designed for Goodwin College students who have graduated from their program of study or received a milestone credential and continue at the college or return to Goodwin College to pursue another degree.
 The scholarship is directed to graduates with a cumulative grade point average of 3.0.
 Students who meet the initial eligibility requirements are awarded \$1000, (\$500 in each of the first two semesters) as long as the student is attending on at least a half-time basis.
 There is no special application process.
 The scholarship award will be noted on the Financial Aid Award Notice.
 The Alumni Scholarship is funded by Goodwin College.
-A maximum of 200 Alumni Scholarships may be awarded in any single academic year.